 Scaling SATAYO: OSINT Research with Apache Airflow

 Originally developed as a proof of concept, SATAYO was designed to gather and analyze OSINT (Open Source Intelligence) data on a single machine.
 Initially, the platform functioned as a single-threaded script, and scaling was only considered later.
-As SATAYO’s capabilities evolved to meet the needs of more clients and monitor a greater number of domains, the team expanded the setup from one machine to multiple machines.
+As SATAYO’s capabilities evolved to meet the needs of more clients and monitor a greater number of domains, the team expanded the setup from one machine to multiple ones.
 However, the core design remained limited in scalability due to its single-threaded nature.

 Initial Project Architecture